 Prior to joining the Centre, Jason worked in Birmingham and Solihull secondary schools as a teacher of religious education, history and geography.
 In his previous role, Jason also held the position of PSHE co-ordinator.
 In this position he was responsible for creating and implementing a PSHE programme, focused on the development of virtues in pupils, across all of Key Stage 3 and Key Stage 4 form groups.

 Jason’s Master’s Degree examined the impact that the Solihull locally agreed syllabus for religious education had on pupils’ perceptions of virtues.
 He is currently writing his PhD thesis, focused on religious education in England and Wales.
 His thesis empirically investigates whether there is an aim of teaching moral virtues through religious education in non-faith schools, and the impact RE has on pupils’ character development.

 University of Birmingham

 B15 2TT, United Kingdom

 - PhD (in progress) in the School of Education, University of Birmingham.
 2017– 2021.

 - MA in Teaching Studies, (with Distinction), University of Birmingham.
 2017.

 - Statutory Induction of Newly Qualified Teachers, National College for Teaching & Leadership.
 2016.

-- Postgraduate Diploma in Secondary Education with Qualified Teacher Status, specialising in the subject of Religious Education, (PGDipEd with QTS) University of Birmingham.
+- PGDipEd with QTS, (Postgraduate Diploma in Secondary Education with Qualified Teacher Status, specialising in Religious Education), University of Birmingham.
 2015.